the-pudding/svelte-starter/README.md

 - In the address bar, grab the ID - eg. ...com/document/d/**1IiA5a5iCjbjOYvZVgPcjGzMy5PyfCzpPF-LnQdCdFI0**/edit
 - paste in the ID above into `config.json`

-Running `npm run doc` at any point (even in new tab while server is running) will pull down the latest, and output a file to `src/data/copy.json` (or customize in the config file).
+Running `npm run gdoc` at any point (even in new tab while server is running) will pull down the latest, and output a file to `src/data/copy.json` (or customize in the config file).

 ## Notes